lalitvjy/catalogue-search-dashboard/README.md

-# Catalogue Similarity Search Dashboard
+# mirrAR Catalogue Similarity Search Dashboard

 A production-ready MVP for a multi-tenant catalogue similarity search app used by internal B2B teams.